aarongarciah/figma-plugin-typescript-boilerplate/README.md

 1. Get the boilerplate **choosing one** of these methods:

-   - Fork or clone this repo
+   - Fork this repo.
-   - Execute these commands in your terminal
+   - Execute these commands in your terminal:
      ```bash
      mkdir my-plugin
      cd my-plugin